Design Note #9

 Engineered 15 years ago, the Korean-made component video recorder served as a subsystem in Eastman Ordains larger end-product.
 The old unit recorded multiple S-Video images, provided synchronized S-Video feeds and accepted an undocumented, proprietary bidirectional command / control stream.

-Drawing from its wealth of engineering know-how, Orchid rapidly crafted a programmable component video management engine.
-Simultaneously, Orchid engaged in reverse engineering the subtleties of the bidirectional command / control protocols.
+Drawing from its wealth of engineering know-how, OTEC rapidly crafted a programmable component video management engine.
+Simultaneously, OTEC engaged in reverse engineering the subtleties of the bidirectional command / control protocols.

-Orchid delivered working prototype units in six weeks.
+OTEC delivered working prototype units in six weeks.
 Video image quality, software compatibility, mechanical ruggedness, manufacturability, and serviceability were scrutinized.
-Orchid listened carefully to Kodak’s comments.
-Adopting design modifications and improvements; Orchid rolled into full production.
+OTEC listened carefully to Kodak’s comments.
+Adopting design modifications and improvements; OTEC rolled into full production.